 Charlie’s dissertation, “Language Variation and the Great Migration: Regionality and African American Language”, is a sociophonetic study of word final /d/ in AAL, focusing both on regional variation of the variable as well as change over time in urban AAL.

-The primary focus of his work is about sociophonetic variation in African American English (AAE), specifically with word final stop variation.
-He collaborates with Mary Kohn frequently, using data from a landmark longitudinal study of African American English (AAE) at the Frank Porter Graham Institute (FPG) in Chapel Hill, North Carolina.
+He has collaborated with Mary Kohn, using data from a landmark longitudinal study of AAL at the Frank Porter Graham Institute (FPG) in Chapel Hill, North Carolina.

 Beyond his dissertation, he has collaborated with members of the LVC lab in creating the Corpus of Regional African American Language (CORAAL), which is the first public corpus of AAL.
 Using CORAAL, he is working with Tyler Kendall and Shelby Arnson to see how the vowel phonology of DC has changed over the course of the twentieth century.
 For more information including recent papers and presentations, visit his site.